 Qualification testing will require the preparation of a diverse set of test scenarios to present to a DASM system.
-Happily, this is not totally unplowed ground.
-(Figure 1)
+Happily this is not totally unplowed ground.

-Figure 1: Equipment configuration for a typical dynamic access test
+Figure 1 - Equipment configuration for a typical dynamic access test

-The testing regiments, of necessity, become as complex as the DASM systems being implemented.
-If the DASM system manages time and frequency as independent variables, then its qualification testing must vary test scenarios with amplitude, time and frequency as independent variables.
+The testing regiments, of necessity, become as complex as the DASM systems being implement.
+If the DASM system manages time and frequency as independent variables then its qualification testing must vary test scenarios with amplitude, time and frequency as independent variables.
 If a DASM system becomes more sophisticated, managing spectrum using time, frequency, coding and MIMO for signal separation, then test scenarios will be required that independently manage these variables in divergent but controlled combinations.

-The complexity of the test requirements should be determined by the candidate system's complexity.
+The complexity of the test requirements be determined by the candidate systems complexity.
 Systems designed to support duplex connections, delivering real time services will require stressing those connections.
-The illustration in Figure 2 from ANSI C63.17-2006 shows how interference with controlled amplitudes, relative time and frequency will be required to test the appropriate response of the candidate system.
+The following illustration from ANSI C63.17-2006 shows how interference with controlled amplitudes, relative time and frequency will be required to test the appropriate response of the candidate system.